Hill Family History

 In the kitchen, the large table was originally by the window where the sink is now.
 All cooking was done on a large wood-burning cook-stove, which also provided all heat for the house.
 Sofia also kept a butter churn in the kitchen and in warmer weather would churn the butter on the porch.
 Elma went to work in Chicago after school at the University of Superior Wisconsin and saved money to buy her mother a non-wood cookstove, which might have been installed in the late 1920s.
 Elma lived with Bud Grant’s family in Superior when she went to the University of Wisconsin and took care of Bud as his nanny.
 This helped her through college since they provided room and board for her.
 Bud went on to be the head football coach of the Minnesota Vikings for many years.

-Daughter Elma Hill got her degree in teaching and then moved to Chicago.
+Daughter Elma Hill got her degree in teaching and then moved to Chicago and married Virgil Glass.
 Albert became an Accountant and worked in Superior, WI.
+He married Elizabeth and they had two children: Mary and Mark.
 Ted Hill resided on the farm throughout his life and worked as a trapper/hunter and raised strawberries.
 Gerhardt went to UWS where he graduated with his degree in surveying.
 Eva stayed at home with her mother until she married Ed Puig of Herbster.
+They had two children: Terry and Cheri.

 Albert moved back to Herbster and he owned the general store with Ervin DeGiacinto called D&H Sales.
 He did the book work in the business and Ervin was the front man and the butcher.
 It was a thriving store and they sold everything from food to hardware of every type.
 Elma’s two sons, Virgil Jr. (Bud) and Gerhardt (Gary) Glass bought the store and they also sold Polaris snowmobiles.
 However, at the time they purchased the store was the time when people became more mobile and would travel to Washburn or Ashland to buy groceries on sale at a cheaper cost.
 As a result, the store closed.